-Step inside the home of Anne Frank, read excerpts from the original diary she wrote over two years, and relive the horrors of World War II in Amsterdam, where anti-Semitism and Nazi persecution were part of daily life.
+Step inside the home of Anne Frank, view the original diary she wrote over two years, and learn more about the horrors of World War II in Amsterdam, where anti-Semitism and Nazi persecution were part of daily life.

 The Dutch Resistance Museum (Verzetsmuseum)